-E. All Non-Residential structures shall be retrofitted exclusively with High Efficiency Toilets and High Efficiency Urinals by December 31, 2013, except as

-1. All Visitor-Serving Facilities that retrofit to 1.6 gallons-per-flush toilets pursuant to Rule 143-B shall be exempt from this toilet retrofit requirement.

-2. All Non-Residential uses with Ultra Low Flush Toilets installed prior to December 31, 2012, shall be exempt from this toilet retrofit requirement.

-3. On and after January 1, 2016, newly installed Urinals shall be Pint Urinals or Zero Water Consumption Urinals.
+- E. All Non-Residential structures shall be retrofitted exclusively with High Efficiency Toilets and High Efficiency Urinals by December 31, 2013, except as provided by Rule 146 (Discretionary Exemptions). - 1.
+All Visitor-Serving Facilities that retrofit to 1.6 gallons-per-flush toilets pursuant to Rule 143-B shall be exempt from this toilet retrofit requirement. - 2.
+All Non-Residential uses with Ultra Low Flush Toilets installed prior to December 31, 2012, shall be exempt from this toilet retrofit requirement. - 3.
+On and after January 1, 2016, newly installed Urinals shall be Pint Urinals or Zero Water Consumption Urinals.

-Section Thirteen: Publication and Application
+Section Eleven: Publication and Application

-The provisions of this ordinance shall cause the amendment and republication of Rules 11, 20, 21, 22, 23, 24, 25.5, 142, and 143 of the permanent Rules and Regulations of the Monterey Peninsula Water Management District.
+The provisions of this ordinance shall cause the amendment and republication of Rules 11, 20, 21, 22, 24, 25.5, 142, and 143 of the permanent Rules and Regulations of the Monterey Peninsula Water Management District.

-Section Fourteen: Effective Date and Sunset
+Section Twelve: Effective Date and Sunset